cmpe-DroneLab/GeoFly3D/README.md

 To accomplish this goal, we propose the following approach:

 * Comprehensive Building Scans:
-Utilize drones for detailed scans of buildings, encompassing both internal and external structures.
+Utilize drones for detailed scans of buildings' facades.

 * Photogrammetry for Building Modeling:
 Apply photogrammetry techniques to create precise 3D models of the buildings using the images captured during the drone scans.